Boost Your Display: 6 Easy Ways to Connect Your Laptop to a Monitor

 Once you have connected your monitor to a power source and the computer, it will automatically detect a laptop in the Windows 10 setup.
 However, if it is not detecting, click on the start menu, go to settings, and from there, open the system tab.
 You will find a panel of display headers there.
 You will then have to click on the detect option under the multiple displays header.

 If you plan to connect multiple monitors, you must know that the USB C port does not allow you to connect three or more monitors.
-So, you will be required to use a USB C docking station for 3 monitors to connect more monitors.
+So, you will be required to use an USB C docking station for 3 monitors to connect more monitors.
 You may even go for the 12–in–1 USB C hub dual monitor docking station to connect 2 monitors to the laptop.
+For those considering advanced setups, check out how to build a triple monitor setup.

 2. Connect Monitor to Laptop with HDMI